-Ok, as an Online Business Manager that has a deep love of all things tech, I’m sure it won’t shock you to know that I have a LOT of views on the best systems and tools to increase the organisation, productivity and revenue of your business!
+Ok, as an Operations Consultant that has a deep love of all things tech, I’m sure it won’t shock you to know that I have a LOT of views on the best systems and tools to increase the organisation, productivity and revenue of your business!

 One of my favourite tasks, after I have my first kick-off call with a new client, is evaluating the structure of their current systems and recommending changes to optimise and streamline their operations.

-Choosing the right business systems is the starting point for creating a business operation that works like clockwork with minimal intervention from the CEO or management, that consistently delivers a high quality and professional customer experience and creates a happy, productive and engaged team environment.
+Choosing the right business systems is the starting point for creating a business operation that works like clockwork with minimal intervention from the CEO or management, consistently delivers a high-quality and professional customer experience and creates a happy, productive and engaged team environment.

 My Most Recommended & Useful Business Tools & Systems

-Every business is different and therefore the combination of systems I recommend differs dependent on the business owners preferences, goals and budget.
+Every business is different and therefore the combination of systems I recommend differs dependent on the client’s preferences, goals and budget.
 This list is not exhaustive, but the tools I think are the most versatile and the ones I most often recommend.